 I now save what’s called “vehicular riding” (aka road riding*) for places that are more welcoming (see my Ride Spot tours as a national People for Bikes Ambassador, for instance).
 I leave the endless 20-year discussions about what is possible (note: kids don’t wait; they grow up) as I invite others to join me in doing what is actually right outside our doors today.
 (If interested, or if tempted to make a comment such as “You should have taken the lane,” please see my book and my Bonus Resources for more about “vehicular riding.”
 There is a time and place for “taking the lane” and I do it often (and enjoy it).
 It is not an appropriate choice, however, on certain high-speed roads and in communities with particularly car-centric cultures — especially for women who may ride more slowly, and who studies show are harassed more dangerously and more often).

 And so, for what it’s worth — I have been enjoying using the city’s new multiuse path network to run my daily errands, and I encourage more people to do so.
 Big thanks to those in my city who made it happen, including Paige Metzger (featured in the recent “You Go, Girl!” series).
+UPDATE: I have documented that there is a 40% time tax to riding on the sidewalk legally due to the need to stop (often a block in advance due to narrow sidewalks) to allow a pedestrian to pass, to push beg buttons at intersections (even when the lane of travel has a green); and to slow or stop for frequent conflict zones such as driveways and to move blockages such as garbage cans.
+Our Comprehensive Plan did not suggest a two-tier system where only those willing to assume unreasonable risk receive efficient access.

 Here are a couple of glimpses of what the multiuse path looks like, right now, today (yes, plans for a wider path are in the works, but this is legally useable immediately):